Welcome to Chicken Ranch Central, the website of author Jayme Lynn

 Contact Jayme Lynn Blaschke

-Why in the world are you writing about the Chicken Ranch?
-I can't count the number of times I've been asked this over the past year.
+Why in the world did you write a book about the Chicken Ranch?
+I can't count the number of times I've been asked this over the past... goodness, seven years already.
 It's a good question.
 The short answer is, "Because nobody else is."
 The slightly longer answer is, "Because I don't trust anybody else to do it right."
 The complete answer is a bit more involved.

 I grew up in Columbus, Texas, and can't recall not knowing about the Chicken Ranch over in La Grange.
 Seeing as how the brothel closed in 1973 when I was just 3 years old, it took me a while to figure out that it was a bit more than a place where they raised a bunch of chickens.
 When Universal filmed much of The Best Little Whorehouse in Texas a few miles down the road in Hallettsville, that was big news amongst me and my friends.
 Hollywood was practically next door!
 When I begged my folks to take me to see it, they answered with an unequivocal "No!"
 When I demanded a reason why, they said the title was reason enough.
 Puzzled, I looked up just what a whorehouse was, and thus was introduced to a whole other world of vice.
 I was pretty much a sheltered kid, you'll figure out.